AdobeDocs/experience-platform.en/help/destinations/destination-sdk/submit-destination.md

 ---
-description: This page provides all information you need to submit for review a destination authored using Destination SDK.
+description: This page provides all the information you need to submit for review a destination authored using Destination SDK.
-title: How to submit a destination authored in Destination SDK
+title: Submit for review a destination authored in Destination SDK
 ---
-# How to submit for review a destination authored in Destination SDK
+# Submit for review a destination authored in Destination SDK

 ## Overview {#overview}